Cisco ISE Administrator Accounts: CLI and GUI Access

 Other parameters that can be specified include:

-To ensure that a password is compliant on the first attempt, the generate-password <user-name> command can be used prior to creating the user, as shown in the example below.
+To guarantee that a password meets the required policy on the first attempt, the generate-password <user-name> command can be used to generate a compliant password, as illustrated in the example below.

 ISE-NODE-2/adminCLI#generate-password userTest3